-- The attacker is then selected by the damage it deals and takes.
-Obviously the higher the damage dealt, and the lower the damage taken the better.
+- The attacker is then selected by the damage it deals with and takes.
+Obviously the higher the damage dealt, and the lower the damage took the better.
 AI will select the best result.

 - All units that are out of range with valid assists will be placed in this queue.
 Validity is dependent on the assist types.